I recently made a new table and benches for the breakfast area.

 torture each other eat dinner together in case the Dashes were ever home at the same time.

 Nancy seemed to think we should buy a new table and chairs from West Elm like the one in our house we rented in Palm Springs.
 But Pinterest was still using some form of mind-control on me and cleverly showed me a reclaimed wood wall that it wanted me to make into a table.

-Nancy: You’ve never done any sort of woodworking in your entire life.
+Nancy: Are you joking?
+You've never done any sort of woodworking in your entire life.

 Me: Yes I have.
 I used to help my dad in his workshop when we lived in Chicago.